-Our firm's board of directors appointed an audit committee to, among other things, monitor the integrity of our firm's consolidated financial statements, our firm's system of internal controls, and the independence and performance of our firm's independent registered public accountants.
-The audit committee also selects our firm's independent registered public accountants.
-The audit committee is governed by a written charter adopted by our firm's board of directors.
+Our board of directors appointed an audit committee to, among other things, monitor the integrity of the Company's consolidated financial statements, system of internal controls, and the independence and performance of its independent registered public accountants.
+The audit committee also selects the Company's independent registered public accountants.
+The audit committee is governed by a written charter adopted by our board of directors.
 A current copy of the audit committee charter is available through the Investor Relations page of our website at www.crai.com.

-During fiscal 2019, the audit committee consisted of three non-employee directors.
-Each member of the audit committee is "independent" within the meaning of the rules of the Nasdaq Stock Market.
+During fiscal 2023, the audit committee consisted of three non-employee directors.
+Each member of the audit committee is or was "independent" within the meaning of the rules of the Nasdaq Stock Market.

-Our firm's management is responsible for the firm's financial reporting process, including its system of internal controls, and for the preparation of the firm's consolidated financial statements in accordance with generally accepted accounting principles.
-Our firm's independent registered public accountants are responsible for auditing those financial statements.
+Our management is responsible for the Company's financial reporting process, including its system of internal controls, and for the preparation of the Company's consolidated financial statements in accordance with generally accepted accounting principles.
+The Company's independent registered public accountants are responsible for auditing those financial statements.
 Our responsibility is to monitor and review these processes.
 However, we are not professionally engaged in the practice of accounting or auditing.
-We have relied, without independent verification, on the information provided to us and on the representations made by our firm's management and independent registered public accountants.
+We have relied, without independent verification, on the information provided to us and on the representations made by our management and independent registered public accountants.

-In fulfilling our oversight responsibilities, we discussed with representatives of Ernst & Young LLP, or "EY," our firm's independent registered public accountants for fiscal 2019, the overall scope and plans for their audit of our firm's consolidated financial statements for fiscal 2019.
-We met with them, with and without our firm's management present, to discuss the results of their audits and their evaluations of our firm's internal controls and the overall quality of our firm's financial reporting.
-We reviewed and discussed our firm's audited consolidated financial statements for fiscal 2019 with our firm's management and independent registered public accountants.
+In fulfilling our oversight responsibilities, we discussed with representatives of Grant Thornton LLP, or "GT," our independent registered public accountants for fiscal 2023, the overall scope and plans for their audit of our consolidated financial statements for fiscal 2023.
+We met with them, with and without our management present, to discuss the results of their audits and their evaluations of our internal controls and the overall quality of our financial reporting.
+We reviewed and discussed our audited consolidated financial statements for fiscal 2023 with our management and independent registered public accountants.